 The show was directed by Barry Crane, who also served as a director for series like McCloud (1970-1977) and Hart to Hart (1979-1984).
 He was assisted by Dennis Donnelly and Bob Sweeney.
 The production crew included many talented individuals such as art directors Herbert Flemming and Martin Blum, cinematographers Bruce Logan and Thomas Ackerman, and costume designer Bill Belew.
 The show was produced by Aaron Spelling’s company, Spelling-Goldberg Productions.

-Fun Facts About Fantasy Island
+Fun Facts About The Original Fantasy Island TV Show

 The network originally wanted Orson Welles to play the lead role but Aaron Spelling won the battle with Ricardo Montalban.

 The real Fantasy Island is in Kauai, Hawaii.

 Mr. Roarke’s mansion was originally built by Paramount Pictures in the late 1920s to serve as a Spanish Colonial Revival ranch house.

 The show also used the nearby Malibu Creek State Park as a film location for some of its exterior shots.